 Let’s talk about my mistakes.
 Let’s talk about the things that I’m NOT good at.
 Believe me, there are plenty.
 For starters, I’m an awful singer, and I just posted a karaoke video to prove it.
-And I found a karaoke track because another thing I can’t do (and I tried, took lessons even) is play an instrument.
+And I found a karaoke track because another thing I can’t do (and I tried) is play an instrument.
 Any instrument.

 Anyone can be decent at anything.
 There are things that some of us will never be an EXPERT at.
 But we can all learn new things.
 And with the right level of interest, practice & focus, you can become good at it.

 I think people don’t give themselves enough credit.
 I’m not sure if it’s a lack of confidence.
 A lack of positive reinforcement from their peers.
-Or maybe a stricter stance on humility (or fear of being labeled arrogant or pretentious).
+Or maybe a more strict stance on humility (or fear of being labeled arrogant or pretentious).